scrappyAI/Toka/.llm/ORGANIZATION.md

-# Toka LLM System
+# Toka LLM System Organization

-This directory contains the **Toka LLM System** - a comprehensive framework for AI agent configuration, tool management, and policy enforcement.
-The system is organized around a unified schema-based architecture that provides deterministic, reproducible behavior for AI agents and tools.
+This document describes the reorganized `.llm` folder structure and how to use the new schema-based system.

-## 🏗️ Architecture Overview
+## 🏗️ New Architecture

-The system follows a **schema-first approach** with clear categorization:
+The system has been reorganized around a **unified schema-based architecture** with clear categorization:

 ```
 .llm/